Administration order

 Conditional sale agreement

-Conditional sale is a type of credit agreement where you don’t own the goods until you’ve made all of the payments set out in the credit agreement.
-If you miss
+A type of credit agreement where you do not own the goods until you have made all the payments in the agreement.
+Goods may be repossessed (taken away) if you miss payments.

 Consolidation loan